17 New Museums and Exhibits To Check Out in D.C.

 The Phillips Collection

-Art enthusiasts won’t want to miss “Miró and the United States,” a temporary exhibit at America’s first museum of modern art, now through July 5, exploring the Catalan artist’s relationship with America’s mid-20th-century American art scene.
+Art enthusiasts won’t want to miss “Miró and the United States,” a temporary exhibit at America’s first museum of modern art through July 5.
+It explores the Catalan artist’s relationship with America’s mid-20th-century American art scene.
 Miró traveled to the United States seven times between 1947 and 1968, connecting with fellow artists such as Jackson Pollock and Louise Bourgeois.
 This exhibit features 75 works by 30 of the artists Miró interacted with over that time period.
 See the website for ticket prices.
 1600 21st St., N.W., Washington, D.C.

 Our Digital Partners